myrrlyn/myrrlyn.net/source/resume.html.md

     I taught myself Ruby before taking the computer engineering major, and continue to use it as my prototyping language.
 I am familiar with Ruby on Rails, and have written gems for public use.
+I am currently using Ruby at work to drive the ground end of one of our satellite projects.

 - Java
     {:.cover}